 Twenty permits are issued daily to visit the Coyote Buttes North area and there are two ways to obtain a permit: online and in-person.
 Ten of the permits are issued via online lottery and ten are issued via in-person lottery.

 If you prefer your luck at the online lottery, you must apply for dates four months into the future.
-So if you are apply for a permit now (February of 2018), you’ll need to pick a date during the month of June 2018.
+So if you are apply for a permit now (July 2019), you’ll need to pick a date during the month of November 2019.
 You can see how many people are trying for each day and attempt to increase your odds.

 The second option for obtaining a permit for The Wave is via in-person lottery.
 You’ll need to visit the BLM office in Kanab, Utah (Address: 745 E. Highway 89, Phone Number: (435) 644-1300) and a drawing is done daily at 9:00am.
 If you win a permit it will be good for the following day.